Tyrrrz/CliFx/Readme.md

 ```

 This method also supports `IServiceProvider` through various overloads, which allows you to directly integrate dependency containers that implement this interface.
-For example, this is how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type activator in **CliFx**:
+For example, this is how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type instantiator in **CliFx**:

 ```csharp
 public static class Program